openbmc/docs/designs/pldm-stack.md

 would test the instance id handling and the send/receive functions.

 APIs from the shared libraries can be tested via fuzzing.

+The APIs to parse PDRs from PLDM terminus can be tested by a mocking responder.
+A sample JSON file is provided to test the APIs for mocking PDRs for static PLDM sensors.